-We are now left to describe our construction of the local classes $c_{n,j}$.
+We are now left to describe our construction of the local classes $c_{n,j} \in H^1_f(\Qp(\mu_{p^n}),T_f(1+j))$.
+(Here, for simplicity, we are assuming this cohomology group is $p$-torsion free.
+For the general case, see section \ref{sec:normal}.)
 We note that these local classes have appeared in literature in several places before.
 For example, Kobayashi in \cite{Kobayashi} made use of such local points to define plus/minus Selmer groups of elliptic curves at supersingular primes.
 His construction proceeded via the formal group attached to the elliptic curve.
 As we are working with arbitrary weight modular forms, this geometric object is unavailable to us.
 We instead give a purely local construction of these classes via the $p$-adic local Langlands correspondence.